-Circuit courts in Michigan and Florida addressed this issue in cases arising under Safe Haven laws.
-Both courts involved found the fathers entitled to protection.
-In In re Anonymous in 2001, a Michigan court held that terminating the father's rights would violate due process because, after receiving the baby, the emergency services provider failed to follow proper procedures to protect the non-surrendering parent's rights.
-In a separate case, a Florida court held that when a mother anonymously abandoned her baby, the Department of Children and Family Services had a constitutional due process obligation to search for both the child's mother and father before terminating parental rights.
+non-surrendering parent's rights.
+In another case, a Florida court held that when a mother anonymously abandoned her baby, the Department of Children and Family Services had a constitutional due process obligation to search for both the child's mother and father before terminating parental rights.
 This obligation to find the father stemmed from concerns that a father may have no knowledge of the mother's pregnancy.